baltobor/cocoaPi/README.md

 - tools<br/>
   _This folder contains useful tools and ports for use with raspberry pi._

+- patches<br/>
+  _If installation scripts need to patch files, you'll find the patch files here_

 # Manual installation hints

 ## raspbian image (2014-09-12)